How to Use Your Account

 No. Only one individual can be designated as the beneficiary of an account.

-You can use the assets in your account to pay for the beneficiary’s qualified higher education expenses.
-Earnings withdrawn for any use other than qualified higher education expenses are subject to a 10% federal tax penalty in addition to federal and, if applicable, state income tax.
+You can use the assets in your account to pay for the beneficiary’s qualified education expenses.
+Earnings withdrawn for any use other than qualified education expenses are subject to a 10% federal tax penalty in addition to federal and, if applicable, state income tax.

 A withdrawal on account of the beneficiary’s death, disability or receipt of a scholarship (to the extent of the scholarship award) is subject to federal income tax but no federal tax penalty.

 CollegeAmerica accounts can affect a beneficiary’s ability to qualify for federal need-based financial aid.

 A 529 account, such as a CollegeAmerica account, is regarded as an asset of the student if the student is an independent student, and an asset of the parent if the student is a dependent student.
 An independent student generally includes an individual who:

 No. You can use a CollegeAmerica account to pay for qualified education expenses at an eligible educational institution in any state.

 The maximum contribution limit is $500,000 for each beneficiary.
 The $500,000-per-beneficiary limit applies across all plans administered by Virginia529, including CollegeAmerica, Invest529℠, Prepaid529℠ and CollegeWealth®.
 Multiple accounts for the same beneficiary will be combined to determine if the maximum contribution amount has been reached.

 Once the total account balance (including any earnings) reaches $500,000, we will not accept additional contributions or rollovers.
 If the total account value is below $500,000, you can contribute regardless of how much you have already contributed.